rocksoncodes/rocksoncodes/README.md

-## About Me </br>
+## 👋 About Me </br>
 I’m Michael Rockson, a full-stack developer in training.
-I love building web applications and automation tools that help people work faster, cut down on repetitive tasks, and keep things running smoothly.
+I love building web applications and automation tools that help people work faster, cut down on repetitive tasks and keep things running smoothly.

 ## Tech Stack:
 Right now, I’m focused on improving my skills in: